Harvard LL.M. Personal Statement Part A: What You Need to Know

 • a problem in that field of interest that needs solving

-Using your own background and writing history as a starting point can be helpful for a few reasons for it:
+I suggest using your own background and writing history as a starting point.
+This can be helpful for several reasons:

 To produce a strong essay, you need to read extensively.
-You won’t be able to produce a winning essay without consuming and integrating lots of relevant literature on the subject.
+You won’t be able to develop a winning essay without consuming and integrating lots of relevant literature on the subject.

-To have something to say on a legal issue, you need to be aware of its context, the existing debates, the names of researchers known for their expertise in the field, remaining gaps in the literature, and the like.
-All that requires extensive background knowledge of the subject.
+To have something to say on a legal issue, you need to be aware of its context, the existing debates, the names of researchers known for their expertise in the field, as well as remaining gaps in the literature etc. All that requires extensive background knowledge of the subject.

-In my experience, a quality essay requires extensive reading, ideally around 10-15 sources per 1,000 words.
-Sometimes, it’s more.
-Sometimes, it’s less.
+In my experience, a quality essay requires extensive reading, ideally around 10-15 sources per 1,000 words or more.
 Ultimately, it depends on the topic.
 Some topics are more literature-heavy than others.
-For instance, in the essay I submitted to HLS, I directly referenced 15 academic sources.
-To deepen my understanding of the topic, I read about 10 to 15 more, to get a handle of the topic and feel competent discussing it.
+For instance, in the essay I submitted to Harvard, I directly referenced 15 academic sources.
+To get a handle of the topic and feel competent discussing it, I read about 10 to 15 more.

 Building on a topic you're familiar with can make this process more manageable.

-2. An essay based on your writing history will be coherent with your profile
+2. If based on your writing history, Part A of the Harvard LL.M. personal statement will be more coherent with your profile

-Choosing a topic you’ve previously worked on can lend cohesion to your profile, though this isn't a strict requirement.
+Choosing a topic you’ve previously worked on can lend cohesion to your profile.

-For the sake of clarity, you are under no obligation to choose a specific topic simply for the purpose of making your profile look coherent.
+For the sake of clarity, you are under no obligation to choose a topic simply for the purpose of making your profile look coherent.
 It's not the goal.
-The goal is to showcase your analytical skills.
-For instance, I wrote my legal essay on something very different from what I’ve worked on in the past, and I was perfectly fine.
+The goal is to showcase your analytical and writing skills.
+For instance, I wrote my legal essay on something very different from what I’ve worked on in the past, and my application was successful.

-But if you do choose a topic you’ve previously worked on, it can contribute to the overall convincingness of your application.
-It can therefore be an additional bonus in your favor.
+But if you do choose a topic you’ve previously worked on, it can contribute to the overall convincingness of your application and therefore be a bonus in your favor.

-It’s not immediately clear but a legal essay, like a motivation letter or a personal statement, also needs to be personal.
-Personal in a sense that it should be evident that you are the best person to write it.
+It’s not immediately clear but a legal essay, similarly to the motivation letter or Part B of the Harvard LL.M. personal statement, also needs to be personal.
+'Personal' in a sense that it should be evident that you are the best person to write it.

 One way to demonstrate the personal relevance of a topic is through your existing expertise, building on your research and writing history.

-How to choose a topic Using your writing history
+How to choose a topic for Harvard lL.M. application Part a Using your writing history

-If you are applying for an advanced degree such as Master of Laws, it's likely you already have a history of writing legal papers and essays.
+If you are applying for an advanced degree such as Harvard LL.M., it's likely you already have a history of writing legal papers and essays.
 A natural start therefore is by auditing of your past legal writing projects to identify potential topics for your essay.

 1. List your past work

 Reflect on your past legal writing, whether from school, work, or other experience.
-Some questions to guide you:
+A few questions to guide you:

-• PhD candidates: If you are doing or did a PhD, can you write about your research question, or a specific aspect of it in a way that fits the essay format?
+• for PhD candidates: If you are doing or have done a PhD, can you write about your research question, or an aspect of it in a way that fits the essay format?

-• Legal practitioners: If you are working for a law firm, as an in-house lawyer, or as a lawyer in another capacity, what are the legal questions you’ve tackled in your work (without breaching confidentiality)?
+• for legal practitioners: If you are working for a law firm, as an in-house lawyer, or as a lawyer in another capacity, what are the legal questions you’ve tackled in your work that you can write about (without breaching confidentiality)?
 What legal memoranda or case work could you use as an analytical window into an important legal issue?

-Example: A friend of mine wrote his HLS essay on the following issue.
-If a court applies foreign law, does it have discretion to deviate from its interpretation by a foreign court if such interpretation is deemed mistaken due to extra-legal considerations?
+Example: A friend of mine wrote Part A of his Harvard LL.M. personal statement essay on the following issue: If a court applies foreign law, does it have discretion to deviate from its interpretation by a foreign court if such interpretation is deemed mistaken due to extra-legal considerations?
 This was inspired by a case he dealt with while working in a law firm.

-• Law students: If you are a student, what course papers oressays have you written?
+• for law students: If you are a student, what course papers or essays have you written?

-Example: A friend of mine wrote her HLS legal essay about contracting out governmental services to private actors in the context of secondary schools in England.
-She chose it because at the time, she was writing a dissertation on that very subject.
+Example: A friend of mine wrote Part A of her Harvard LL.M. personal statement on contracting out governmental services to private actors in the context of secondary schools in England.
+She chose it because at the time, she was writing a bachelor's dissertation on that very subject.

-• Moot court participants: If you took part in a moot court, what theoretical issues were raised there?
+• for moot court participants: If you took part in a moot court, what theoretical issues were raised there?
 How can you use them for your essay?

-Example: A friend of mine wrote his HLS legal essay on the democratic legitimacy of the government.
-This topic was inspired by his participation in the Jessup competition and a legal issue the Jessup case tackled that year.
-This was also connected to his experience as an election observer, which he wrote about in his personal statement.
+Example: A friend of mine wrote Part A of his Harvard LL.M. personal statement on the democratic legitimacy of the government.
+This topic was inspired by a legal issue the Jessup case tackled that year.
+It was also connected to his experience as an observer during national elections, which he wrote about in the Part B of his personal statement.

 2. Review and refine

-As you list topics, avoid judging or discarding them too early.
+As you list topics, avoid judging or discarding them.
+It's too early.
 At this point, you are taking an inventory.
 Your goal is to collect as many options as possible.
 You’ll assess their viability later.

 3. Evaluate with a checklist